What to expect:

 There are several optional items you may want to consider such as: small first aid kit, insect repellent, kneepads (for kneeling in canoe), fishing gear, whistle for use in emergencies.
 We love to take binoculars, but store them in a dry bag.
 Take these items at your own risk.
 Non-waterproof cameras we leave behind!

-While on the River
+While on River:

 - Leave your PFD on at all times, even when swimming.